peterhinch/micropython-async/gps/README.md

  * `local_time` (property) [hrs: int, mins: int, secs: int] Local time.
  * `date` (property) [day: int, month: int, year: int] e.g. [23, 3, 18]
  * `local_offset` Local time offset in hrs as specified to constructor.
  * `epoch_time` Integer.
-Time since the epoch.
-Epoch start depends on whether running under MicroPython or Python 3.5+.
+Time in seconds since the epoch.
+Epoch start depends on whether running under MicroPython (Y2K) or Python 3.5+ (1970 on Unix).

 The `utc`, `date` and `local_time` properties updates on receipt of RMC messages.
 If a nonzero `local_offset` value is specified the `date` value will